Funmilolah/Projet-Web/README.md

 If for any reason you wish to install this, ensure you have the following installed:
 - PHP 7.4 or higher
 - Web server (Apache/Nginx)
-- MySQL or PostgreSQL database
+- MySQL or MariaDB database

 ## Installation